rudraThakar/Automated-EDA-Netlist-Optimization-Formal-Verification-Framework-/README.md

 pip install -r requirements.txt
 ```

+Yosys and ABC are optional for basic development, but recommended for the full verification flow.

 ---

-## Run tests
+## Run Tests

 ```bash
 make test
 ```

-This should be the first validation step after cloning or handing over the project.
+Use this as the first validation step after cloning or modifying the project.

 ---

-## Run the project without LLM
+## Run Without An LLM

 ```bash
 python src/app.py --no-llm